July 9th, 2018

 Speaking on RTE’s Morning Ireland recently, the Managing Director of Indaver Ireland, John Ahern, said that the incorrect dioxins figures were provided accidentally in the annex of the environmental impact statement as part of its planning application.
 “That was corrected as soon as we found it,” he said.

-Mary O’Leary, the President of Cork Harbour Alliance for a Safe Environment (CHASE), a Cork-based citizen group that has been campaigning against the project, urged the Irish President, Michael D Higgins, to sign the new legislation so that it may enter into law as soon as possible.
+Mary O’Leary, the chairperson of Cork Harbour Alliance for a Safe Environment (CHASE), a Cork-based citizen group that has been campaigning against the project, urged the Irish President, Michael D Higgins, to sign the new legislation so that it may enter into law as soon as possible.

 “We hope that if this new legislation provides the potential for exploration that it appears to and subject to the Bill being sent to and signed by the President of Ireland to enter the Statute Book, that it will be pursued alongside the judicial review that we are currently preparing for,” Ms O’Leary said.